SigmaSauer07/aed/.github/alsania-rules/alsania-rules.md

 - **Testing setup.** Always include testing for all relevant tasks with proper `Makefile` and `README.md` instructions.
 - **Project specific Makefile.** Always include a project makefile with simple commands that runs all needed tasks, and a `MAKEFILE_README.md` with instructions on how to run it.
 - **Noteworthy practices.** When a feature is missing, ask for it.
 When a stable change is made, update all relevand code and docs.
 When a security issue is found, report it immediately.
 When a vulnerability is found, patch it immediately.
 When a bug is found, fix it immediately.
+- **No shortcuts.** Never change a plan completely to do something easier.
+If we are having issues with something find a way to make it work **no shortcuts. only loopholes**

 ## 🧱 3.
 SMART CONTRACT PRINCIPLES
 - Use `Solidity ^0.8.20+` with Cancun-compatible EVM setting.
 Always try to opt for compatibility with 'Solidity 0.8.30' if possible.